bamlab/react-native-make/README.md

-# React-native-extra
+# React Native Make

 # Description

-react-native-extra is a plugin of react-native which generates icons and splashscreen.
+react-native-make is a plugin of react-native offers access to a set on everyday tools to facilitate React Native development

 # Setup

-- install [react-native-make](../README.md) or pull latest version
+- Install [react-native-make](../README.md) or pull latest version
-- `cd react-native-make/packages/react-native-extra`
+- `cd react-native-make/packages/react-native-make`
 - `yarn link`
-- launch a new project with `react-native init`
+- Launch a new project with `react-native init`
 - Install [`react-native-splash-screen`](https://github.com/crazycodeboy/react-native-splash-screen)
-- in the package.json of your new project, in dependencies add "react-native-extra" : "0.0.1"
+- In the package.json of your new project, in dependencies add "react-native-make" : "0.0.1"
-- in your project, `yarn link react-native-extra`
+- In your project, `yarn link react-native-make`

 ## To generate icons

-- `react-native set-icon --path path-to-folder-with-image`
+- `react-native make set-icon --path path-to-folder-with-image`

 ⚠️ Requirements :